-In recent years there has been a lot of research into new less invasive techniques to detect A disease where cells divide and grow uncontrollably and can spread to other areas of the body. early.
+In recent years there has been a lot of research into new less invasive techniques to detect cancer early.
 One of these techniques is training dogs to sniff out cancer.

 People with cancer may produce specific smells that cannot be detected by the human nose.
 Dogs on the other hand may be able to detect the chemicals known as volatile organic compounds (VOC) that cause these smells.